prembis2431/Fin-Tracker/README.md

 Although component rendering is implemented to navigate through pages, certain routes are protected and only accessible to authenticated users, enhancing security.

+## Global Context:
+It is used to share state across your entire application without the need to pass props down multiple levels.
+It increases the scalability and enhances real-time state updates.

 ## All Transactions Option:
 Users can easily monitor their daily incomes and expenses separately in the View Transactions option.

+## Styled Components:
+Incorporated the styled-components dependency for hassle-free styling of each component individually, and the styles can be easily shared across different components, promoting a modular and consistent design system.

 ## Animation:
 An orb animation is provided in the background, making the interface appealing and aesthetically pleasing.